scalabli/quo/docs/apps.rst

             rv = rv.upper() + '!!!!111'
         echo(rv)

-Note that if a slash is contained in your option already (for instance, if you use Windows-style parameters where ``/`` is the prefix character), you can alternatively split the parameters through ``;`` instead:
+Note that if a slash is contained in your app  already (for instance, if you use Windows-style parameters where ``/`` is the prefix character), you can alternatively split the parameters through ``;`` instead: